 - LANconfig

-- WEBconfig
+- ▶ WEBconfig

 - Terminal program

-- TFTP
+- ► TFTP

 All settings will remain unchanged by a firmware upload.
-All the same you should save the configuration first for safety's sake (with Edit > Save Configuration to File if using LANconfig, for example).
+All the same you should save the configuration first for safety's sake (with Device Configuration Management Save to File if using LANconfig, for example).
+Before uploading you should also save a version of the current firmware.
+If you do not have the firmware as a file, you can download it from www.lancom.de.